 As we continue to monitor and respond to the COVID-19 situation, we will be updating this webpage with the latest screening, visitation and operational changes at Craig Hospital.
-We are also sharing updates on our public hotline at 303-789-8888, our Facebook page and other communication channels.
-Please check this page regularly for updates.
 To learn more about protecting yourself and your community, visit our COVID-19 information page and call our Nurse Advice Line with any questions.
-If you would like to support us during this unprecedented time, you can donate or sew face masks.

 Craig Hospital is actively screening all persons permitted to enter our buildings daily, including taking temperatures.
 If you answer yes to any of the following screening questions, you will not be able to enter.